-“It’s easy,” he assured me, as he quickly and expertly demonstrated how to push the beads to one end of the galvanised iron wire, wrap a section of beads around the shape, and squeeze the beads in before wrapping them around the wire again, to make nice, neat lines of beads.
+“It’s easy,” Jethroe assured me, as he quickly and expertly demonstrated how to push the beads to one end of the galvanised iron wire, wrap a section of beads around the shape, and squeeze the beads in before wrapping them around the wire again, to make nice, neat lines of beads.

-With each line of beads that I created for my wire flower, however, I became more adept, more confident, and faster.
-I was still slow, and it took me a good half hour to finish a flower that Jethroe said he could create in a few minutes (practice makes perfect, right?) but by the end of the lesson, I had finished my flower, even if Jethroe helped me with one petal.
+I was still excruciatingly slow (poor patient Jethroe), and it took me a good half hour to finish a flower that Jethroe said he could create in a few minutes (practice makes perfect, right?) but by the end of my first lesson in African beading, I had finished my beaded flower, even if Jethroe helped me with one petal.

-I may not have got to make one of those funky animals – it would probably take me a week (although I did buy one from Monkeybiz) but I did get to learn a skill and appreciate a craft that not only has a long and complex history within African culture, but a strong future as far as employment and entrepreneurship goes in Cape Town.
+I may not have got to make one of those funky beaded animals – it probably took a week for a bead artist to make, and would take me a month, so I bought one instead – but I did get to learn a skill and appreciate a craft that not only has a rich long history within African culture, but a strong future as far as employment and entrepreneurship goes in Cape Town.

 +27 (0) 21 790 2592